epomatti/aws-cognito-app/README.md

 terraform -chdir="infra" apply -auto-approve
 ```

+Use the output variable `cognito_oidc_issuer_endpoint` as input for the backend setup.

+Login to the portal to get the client secret.

 ## 2 - Create the backend

 The backend will provide the authenticated resources using Cognito as the IdP.